How DSPy Works

 Type: cache

-Global configuration state for LM, adapter, and framework settings
+Global configuration store for active LM, adapter, and system settings — maintains context stack for nested configurations

 Type: state-store